pierrepeterlongo/back_to_sequences/README.md

 back_to_sequences query_sequences_to_reads --in_headers headers --in_fasta reads.fasta --in_kmer_index indexed_kmers --out_fasta filtered_reads.fasta --threshold 0.0
 ```

-That's all, the `filtered_reads.fasta` file contains the original sequences (here reads) from `reads.fasta` that contain at least one of the kmers in `kmers.fasta`.
+That's all, the `filtered_reads.fasta` file contains the original sequences (here reads) from `reads.fasta` that contain at least one of the kmers in `compacted_kmers.fasta`.
 The headers of each read is the same as in `reads.fasta`, plus the ratio of shared kmers.

 ## Validation